ASPIRE: The Environments and Dark Matter Halos of Luminous Quasars in the Epoch of Reionization: Line emitting galaxies

 \subsection{[\ion{O}{3}] emitter finding algorithm}

 The NIRCam/WFSS observations allow us to search for line emitters in an unbiased way without any imaging preselection.
-In this work, we extract spectra for all sources detected in the F356W band and then identify [\ion{O}{3}] emitters based on the extracted spectra directly.
-Unlike \cite{Wang23}, we developed a semiautomatic emission line candidate search algorithm based on the continuum subtracted 2D and 1D spectra.
-For the 1D case, we produced a median-filtered continuum model with a window size of 51 pixels, which was subtracted from the optimally extracted spectrum.
-Unlike searching for peaks in the continuum subtracted 1D spectra directly in \cite{Wang23}, we search for $\rm S/N >1.2$ peaks from a smoothed S/N spectrum.
-The smoothed S/N spectrum was determined by convolving the continuum subtracted S/N spectra with the resolution ($\sim2.3$ pixels) of the WFSS observations.
-Such peaks could be contaminated by hot pixels or other artifacts (e.g., residuals caused by non-perfect contamination model subtraction or background subtraction).
-To remove such artifacts, we only treat peaks with a total S/N of $\rm S/N>2$ as emission line candidates, where the total S/N was measured by integrating $\pm2$ original pixels (i.e., the S/N spectra without convolving with the spectral resolution) from the center of the peak.
+In this work, we extract spectra for all sources detected in the F356W band and then identify [\ion{O}{3}] emitters based on the extracted spectra directly. {Based on the emission-line searching algorithm developed by \cite{Wang23}, we further improved the efficiency and purity of the emission-line detections and performed a semiautomatic search using the continuum-subtracted 2D and 1D spectra.
+For the 1D case, we generated a median-filtered continuum model with a window size of 51 pixels (corresponding to $\sim0.05~\mu$m), which was then subtracted from the optimally extracted spectrum. \cite{Wang23} searched for peaks directly in the continuum-subtracted 1D spectra, which introduced a large number of hot pixels.
+To address this issue, we instead searched for $\mathrm{S/N} > 1.2$ peaks in a smoothed S/N spectrum rather than in the raw 1D spectrum.
+The smoothed S/N spectrum was obtained by convolving the continuum-subtracted S/N spectrum with the spectral resolution ($\sim 2.3$ pixels) of the WFSS observations.
+We found that peaks identified in the smoothed spectra could still be contaminated by hot pixels or other artifacts (e.g., residuals caused by imperfect contamination-model subtraction or background subtraction). } To remove such artifacts, we only treat peaks with a total S/N of $\rm S/N>2$ as emission line candidates, where the total S/N was measured by integrating $\pm2$ original pixels (i.e., the S/N spectra without convolving with the spectral resolution) from the center of the peak.
 To identify if a certain object is a [\ion{O}{3}] emitter candidate, we first assume that all identified lines with $\rm S/N>5$ (if exists) are the [\ion{O}{3}] $\lambda5008$ line and then ask if a corresponding [\ion{O}{3}] $\lambda4960$ or H$\beta$ line also exists (i.e., with $\rm S/N>2$).
 If [\ion{O}{3}] $\lambda4960$ and/or H$\beta$ line exists, we then treat this object as a [\ion{O}{3}] emitter candidate.

 We also search for [\ion{O}{3}] emitter candidates from the continuum subtracted 2D spectra independently.
 We first search for bright blobs from coadded 2D spectra using {\tt Photutils} \citep{photutils}.
 For each object, we identified bright blobs on a 2D spectral cutout image with a diameter of 5 pixels perpendicular to the dispersion direction.
 We treat all blobs that have at least three connected pixels with $\rm S/N>0.8$ and the integrated flux with $>2\sigma$ significance as emission line candidates.
 We then search for potential [\ion{O}{3}] emitter candidates from the 2D emission line catalogs using the algorithm developed above (i.e., [\ion{O}{3}] $\lambda5008$ with $\rm S/N>5$ and [\ion{O}{3}] $\lambda4960$ or H$\beta$ with $\rm S/N>2$).